junxit/us-congress-bills-114/metadata.md

 - 2016-07-14 — Introduced in House
 - 2016-07-14 — Introduced in House
 - 2016-07-14 — Referred to the House Committee on Transportation and Infrastructure.
+- 2016-07-15 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2016-09-14 — Committee Consideration and Mark-up Session Held.
+- 2016-09-14 — Ordered to be Reported by Voice Vote.
+- 2016-09-14 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2016-09-20 — Placed on the House Calendar, Calendar No. 145.
+- 2016-09-20 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-772.
+- 2016-09-20 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-772.